Flying a Manual Go-around

 The briefing note then provides a thorough explanation of the flight dynamics of a go-around, which is important for understanding the interaction between changes to engine power and flight control settings.

-If a Go-Around is flown using F/D crews should be aware of exactly what is being commanded in roll and pitch.
-For example some F/D will command a heading that maintains aircraft track as at the moment Go Around was initiated (which, particularly if correcting localiser deviation at the time, may be very different from the required track during the Go Around manoeuvre).
+If a go-around is flown using a flight director, crews should be aware of exactly what is being commanded in roll and pitch.
+For example, some F/Ds will command a heading that maintains aircraft track at the moment go-around was initiated (which, particularly if correcting localiser deviation at the time, may be very different from the required track during the go-around manoeuvre).
 Adherence to SOPs will help ensure that appropriate modes are selected to command appropriate track and vertical profiles.
-Particularly after a Non Precision Approach in poor weather, the landing pilot can experience very high workload in trying to manoeuvre the aircraft for landing.
-The PM plays a vital role in monitoring this phase of the approach and calling for a Go-Around if stabilised approach criteria are not met or if unhappy with the manoeuvre.
-A good briefing can be very helpful in setting expectations/ bottom lines to inform these decisions.
+Particularly after a nonprecision approach in poor weather, the landing pilot can experience a high workload in trying to manoeuvre the aircraft for landing.
+The PM plays a vital role in monitoring this phase of the approach and calling for a go-around if stabilised approach criteria are not met.
+A good briefing can be very helpful in setting expectations/bottom lines to inform these decisions.

 There is often strong emphasis on flying a go-round manually.
-Nonetheless, the maximum use of the autopilot will reduce pilot workload, aid monitoring capacity and go a long way to ensuring a successful outcome to any Go-Around.
+Nonetheless, the maximum use of the autopilot will reduce pilot workload, aid monitoring capacity and go a long way to ensuring a successful outcome for any go-around.

 Flying a Manual Go-Around

-This is a very demanding manoeuvre and in real life is often accompanied by extra stress due to the bad weather or traffic problems that caused it.
-Crews should take any opportunity in the simulator to practice it with all engines operating as well as mandated engine-failed training.
+This is a demanding manoeuvre and is often accompanied by stress due to the bad weather or traffic problems that caused it.
+Crews should take any opportunity in the simulator to practice it with all engines operating as well as mandated engine-out training.

 "For a safe go-around," the FSF briefing note continues, "the following “three Ps” constitute a golden rule: